In this article

 Table of contents

-In this post, we'll break down everything business owners need to know about business credit card interest and its tax implications, so you can keep more money in your pocket and avoid any unpleasant surprises come tax time.
+There’s more to it than this, though, and in this article we'll break down everything business owners need to know about business credit card interest and its tax implications.
+That way, you can keep more money in your pocket and avoid any unpleasant surprises come tax time.

 However, if you use your business credit card for personal expenses as well, then you'll need to keep track of what amount of your balance was spent on business purchases.
 Then, come tax season, you'll be able to write off the percentage of your interest payments that are directly related to business expenses.